Skip to content

 PatentBrief

-Granted 1888activeOwned by IndividualInvented by Nikola Tesla
+Granted 1888ActiveOwned by IndividualInvented by Nikola Tesla

 Original patent title: “Electrical Transmission Of Power

-What this patent does NOT cover
+What does this patent actually cover?

-The boundaries
+The gap

 These exclusions are unique to PatentBrief — derived from the actual claim language, not patent-office boilerplate.